If you have any suggestions or questions, please use the Comment section below.

 Please note that our resources available to offer technical assistance on the day of the convention will be limited, so it is important that you check that your connection and computer are working in advance.

-Instructions for joining the convention were sent out by email at 1:50 p.m. on Monday, November 2, 2020.
+Instructions for joining the convention will be sent out by email at 1:50 p.m. on Monday, November 1, 2021.
 Can’t find your email?
 Please check your junk mail folder before contacting us — Thanks!

 To minimize the risk of disruption to the proceedings we ask that you do not share the joining instructions.

 There is an online Convention Check-in form which will be available on the day before the business session starts for you to confirm your presence at the convention.

 Check-in will open at 8 a.m. on Saturday, November 6, 2020, and will close shortly after the commencement of the business session at 10:30 a.m.

 It is important that you check-in because this information will be used to determine that a quorum is reached.
 The information will also be used to produce the official list of attending delegates published in the official convention Journal.

 Your Zoom Display Name

 Your Zoom Display name must be your full name — (Optional title) Christian name and surname — We will not be recognizing any Zoom participants who do not display their full names (otherwise there will be loads of Cathys, Elizabeths, Joes, Johns, Davids, etc… and no one will know who is who).

 If you are viewing Zoom as part of a (suitably physically distanced) group on a single computer, the Zoom name must be that of the church represented.